6. OPERATING POLICIES & PROCEDURES

 CSI serves an eight-county area and we recognize that every employee has his or her unique circumstances (weather conditions at their home, condition of roads between their homes and the campus, cars they drive, etc.).
 While traveling to or from campus, if inclement weather conditions are encountered, the travel/not travel decision is the ultimate responsibility of the employee.
 Employees must assume responsibility for their own safety and must use their own judgment on whether they should drive to CSI under varying weather conditions.

 In accordance with the Fair and Accurate Credit Transactions Act (FACTA) of 2003, the College has established an Identify Theft Prevention Program to identify relevant red flags (a pattern, practice, or specific activity that indicates the possible existence of identity theft) for new and existing covered accounts, detect new red flags, and respond appropriately to any red flags that are detected.
-This policy applies to all University employees, students, contractors, and affiliates who have access to personally identifying information and/or covered accounts and will be implemented by the Dean of Finance.
+This policy applies to all University employees, students, contractors, and affiliates who have access to personally identifying information and/or covered accounts and will be implemented by the Chief Financial Officer.

 Identification of Red Flags